evgenyneu/moa/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/moa
 [carthage]: https://github.com/Carthage/Carthage

-Moa is an image download library for iOS written in Swift.
+Moa is an image download library written in Swift for iOS and OS X.
-It allows to download and show an image in `UIImageView` by setting its `moa.url` property.
+It allows to download and show an image in an image view by setting its `moa.url` property.

 * Images are downloaded asynchronously.
 * Uses NSURLSession for networking and caching.
 * Allows to configure cache size and policy.
-* Can be used without UIImageView.
+* Can be used without an image view.
 * Provides closure properties for image manipulation and error handling.

 <img src='https://raw.githubusercontent.com/evgenyneu/moa/master/Graphics/Hunting_Moa.jpg' alt='Moa hunting' width='400'>